DAVID S. SHRAGER

 pro bono legal service programs ever undertaken.
 He also convinced his

-of the organization in lieu of our annual holiday party.
+organization in lieu of our annual holiday party.

 David was the founder of the Pennsylvania Trial Lawyers Association and